makise-homura/TouhouDoomAdvancePack/README.md

 # Touhou DOOM Advance Pack

 Extensions and bugfixes pack for **Untitled's Touhou DOOM** mod.
+Requires Touhou DOOM version 3.5C or higher, and GZDoom 2.2.0 or higher.

 This mod adds some interesting (as for me) features to Untitled's Touhou DOOM.
 (Yes, *I heard you like Touhou and DOOM, so I made a Touhou mod to Touhou mod so you can play even more Touhouish DOOM while playing Touhouish DOOM!*)